dikortis/LetsTalkETC/Episodes/Episode_6.md

-reality is is that they would have more total pie if they worked on putting their efforts towards doubling the size of the pie mmm so double the degrees is far less than x squared okay so that's so that's what I'm looking at here is how can we expand this pie to incorporate as many people as possible so the pie expands fresh Air's expand the pine we're all better off the network is is the important
+reality is is that they would have more total pie if they worked on putting their efforts towards doubling the size of the pie so double the degrees is far less than x squared okay so that's so that's what I'm looking at here is how can we expand this pie to incorporate as many people as possible so the pie expands fresh Air's expand the pine we're all better off the network is the important